gonalvarez05/Final-Project-Personality-Prediction/README.md

 - Judging (J) vs Perceiving (P): a measure of hoe much an individual prefers a planned ans ordered life versus a flexible and spontaneous life.

 ## Preprocessing

-In the first place, I analyse the dataset to have a first impression of the data I had.
-Afterwards, the second step was to clean the posts column, deleting separations tabs, urls, @ and other information that was irrelevant for the model.
-I didn't remove stop words, tokenize the words or lemmatize them, due to the preprocessing model I used didn't need to do this steps.
+In the first place, I analyse the dataset to have a first impression of the data.
+Afterwards, the second step is to clean the posts column, deleting separations tabs, urls, @ and other information that is irrelevant for the model.
+I didn't remove stop words, tokenize the words or lemmatize them, due to the preprocessing model used doesn't need this steps.

 ## Word Embedding
+Once we have our cleaned data and our labels in numbers, this step is the most controversial because there are several preprocessing models and I had to choose the best that fits to my problem.
+After trying different models the best one was [nnlm-en-dim50](https://tfhub.dev/google/nnlm-en-dim50/2)